kyphan38/web/assets/docs/technical/os - ongoing/2-memory/2-address-translation-mechanism.md

 # Who performs address translation?

-In this simple example, OS tells the hardware the base (starting address) and bound (total size of process) values.
+In this simple example, OS tells the hardware the base (starting address) and bound (total size of process) values

-Memory hardware, the Memory Management Unit (MMU), calculates PA from VA.
+Memory hardware, the Memory Management Unit (MMU), calculates PA from VA

-MMU also checks if the address is beyond the bound.
+MMU also checks if the address is beyond the bound

-OS is not involved in every translation.
+OS is not involved in every translation

 # Role of hardware in translation